 Hosting Acceptance Tests: the tests to be carried out on the Site as set out in Schedule 3 (web hosting agreement).

 Hosting Charges: the charges in respect of the Services set out in Schedule 3 (Charges and payment) together with any charges arising from the Change Control Procedures.

 Hosting Materials: the content provided to the Host by the Client from time to time for incorporation in the Site.

 Non-Host Defects: the defects described in Schedule 3 (web hosting agreement).

 Initial Term: the period of 12 months from the Effective Date, subject to earlier termination in accordance with this agreement.

-Personal Data: up to but excluding 25 May 2018, has the meaning set out in section 1(1) of the Data Protection Act 1998 and thereafter has the meaning set out in Article 4(1) of the GDPR.
+Personal Data: has the meaning set out in section 1(1) of the Data Protection Act 1998.

 Project Plan: the timetable for setting up the Site and performing the Services as set out in the Master Agreement.